top of page

 Medical Fundraiser Details

-Since the beginning of September, we have rescued 52 Belgian Draft horses, 7 Percheron and 10 donkeys from shipping to slaughter.
-We did not include medical care into our fundraisers for all of these horses or donkeys because we knew some had medical conditions but to what extent was the question.
+Since the beginning of August 2024, we have rescued 75 Belgian Draft horses, 11 Percheron, a Clydesdale, a quarter horse and 27 donkeys from shipping to slaughter.
+We did not include medical care into all of the fundraisers for these horses or donkeys because we knew some had medical conditions but to what extent was the question.
 We wanted to be financially responsible with donation dollars and get the exact amount for medical before we started a fundraiser.

-Below is a spreadsheet with a breakdown of what care each new horse received along with a copy of the actual bills from Mobile Veterinary Practice.
+Below is a spreadsheet with a breakdown of what care each new horse received along with a copy of the actual bills from Mobile Veterinary Practice, Claude Veterinary Hospital and Amarillo Equine.
 Some of these horses have never received medical care and it definitely showed!
-We have treated all the new horses for a variety of medical conditions such as arthritis, 3 with EPM, 3 with eye cancer, colic, heart condition, laminitis, surgery, jaw fracture, infections, etc.
+We have treated all the new horses for a variety of medical conditions such as arthritis, 5 with EPM, 3 with eye cancer, colic, heart condition, laminitis, surgery, jaw fracture, infections, and the list goes on!

-We need your support to cover the costs of the recent medical bills (over $44k) and still rising with Persephone still being hospitalized.
+We need your support to cover the costs of the recent medical bills (over $80k) and still rising with our continued efforts to rescue more horses.
 Our medical fund is almost completely depleted and if we have an emergency with a horse we need to be able to cover the expense.

 Please consider making tax deductible donation to help cover the most recent medical bills.